zuojr/zuojr.github.io/_pages/about.md

   scrollable: true
   limit: 3
 ---
 I am an senior undergraduate student at [Department of Management Science and Engineering](https://www.sem.tsinghua.edu.cn/mseen/) at Tsinghua University.
-And I will join University of Washington as a PhD student in Information Systems this fall.

 I am working at the intersection of AI, learning, and decision-making.
 My work spans sequential decision-making, bandits, stochastic systems, and intelligent decision support, with a focus on building rigorous methods that connect theory with emerging AI systems.